PyAV-Org/PyAV/docs/about.rst

 missing functions.

 Additionally, we are far from wrapping the full extents of the libraries.
-Notable omissions include device and filter support, but there are many C struct members which are currently unexposed.
+There are many functions and C struct members which are currently unexposed.

 .. _FFmpeg: http://ffmpeg.org
 .. _Libav: http://libav.org